ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Mixed Tocopherols vs d-Alpha Tocopheryl Acetate: which is better?
+Mixed Tocopherols vs d-Alpha Tocopheryl Acetate: which is right for you?

 Mixed Tocopherols